1vishakhasingh/Deepawali-sales-analysis/README.md

 Clothing and Electronics category.

-So there is need to focus more the product of the above mentinad category for better profit.
+So there is need to focus more on the product of the above mentinad category for better profit.